Computation of the taut, the veering and the Teichm\"uller polynomials: The Teichm uller polynomial

 The majority of the computations of the Teichm\"uller polynomial previously known in the literature concern only fully-punctured fibred faces.
-Table \ref{tab:classical_examples} presents the output of our algorithm applied to some of these examples.
+Table \ref{tab:classical_examples} presents the output of the algorithm \texttt{TautPolynomial} applied to some of these examples.

 \FloatBarrier